-To start with below are some of our song titles to illustrate that we draw on East Anglian repertoire, landscape, stories for much of our material.
+To start with you can see from some of our song titles how we draw on East Anglian repertoire, landscape, stories for much of our material.

 ‘Fakenham Fair’.
 Tim writes: For years I thought this song was written by Peter Bellamy; he sang it unaccompanied on his 1968 album Mainly Norfolk where in the sleeve notes he wrote ‘“Yarmouth Town“ and “Fakenham Fair”, straightforward Good-Time songs, were both learned from Pete Bullen of Norwich who had them from his grandfather.’
 This I have only recently learned thanks to the good old internet in general and the Mainly Norfolk website in particular, which is an invaluable online resource for traditional British music.
 The song is known to me from Norfolk and Norwich folk club singarounds going back to when I started attending such events in the 1980s.
 For me it’s particularly associated with Quentin Logan who has been singing it as long as I’ve known him, and to my mind still does it best.
 The folk music community being what it is, debate as to the origins of Fakenham Fair still rumbles on and this thread on Mudcat Café is very illuminating about the both the song and the mindset of folk music aficionados.

 ‘Pretty Nancy of Yarmouth’.
 Well, here she is, still there….
 Just lovely!

 ‘The ballad of Norwich Gaol’.
 One of the very best songs (we think) from Peter Bellamy‘s wonderful East Anglian folk opera from 1977, The Transports.
 We played a pub gig in Norwich and introduced this song.
 A shout went up from a group drinking round a table.
 ‘I’ve just got out, I’m celebrating!’ called a young man to all.
 He was still dressed in his standard-issue grey trackies, and was indeed celebrating with some pals his release from Norwich prison that very day.
 This one’s for you, son.
 Don’t go back.